skijit/notes/music/transcriptions/citizen.md

 | Ab | Bb | Ab | Bb | Ab | Bb | C | C |

 - Begins sounding like the B section, but then moves to the Bb.
 Then it vacillates between these two chords until it comes to rest on the C, which is a familar tonal center (from the A section.)
-- Not suprisinly, then we go to back to the A secion.
+- Not suprisingly, then we go to back to the A secion.

 ## D Section

 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 | :---: | :---: | :---: | :---: | :---: | :---: |
 | Eb | F- | G-  | F- | Eb | F- | Db  | F-  |

+- Not sure whether the Db should be thought of as a sub for the G- since then it just repeats OR if the Db is a sub for the F- (by common tones)

 ## Form
 - A, Bx4, C, A, D